Kamchatka Coast: Jewel of the Russian Far East

 - Possible visit to the grave of Commander Vitus Bering

 From US$7,200 – triple, Main Deck to US$10,300 – twin, Heritage Suite

 Private charter flight Nome to Anadyr: US$1,000 per person

 For those departing Nome, Alaska your adventure begins with a flight across the Bering Sea and International Date Line, to the remote port of Anadyr.
-This day is not counted in the cruise itinerary, so would be 03 September, 2017 or 02 September, 2018, in order to arrive into Anadyr to join the expedition ship on Day 1 of the program.
+This day is not counted in the cruise itinerary so it is the day prior to Day 1 of the expedition program.

 All expedition members will arrive in Anadyr, the administrative centre of the Chukotka region, and transfer to the Spirit of Enderby.

 The area was considered an important ‘frontier zone’ during the Cold War, so it was off-limits to foreigners.
 Even Russians had to get special permission to travel here.
 These limitations were changed in 1991/92 with Perestroika but that didn’t make it more accessible.
 If anything it is probably less accessible now than it was, as there are fewer people living in the region and the state-subsidised transport system has collapsed.
 There is no money to replace the ageing fleets of aircraft and ships and few people can afford the prices that are charged to travel in this region today.
 This makes it the perfect destination for Expedition Cruising.